Copperheads get their name, unsurprisingly, from their bronze-hued heads.

 - Kingsnakes and opossums seem to be immune to the venom of the copperhead.

 A. contortrix is native to the United States.
 It is found in southern Massachusetts, south to Georgia, west to Texas and northern Mexico, and as far north as Illinois and Ohio.
-Its wide geographic range has caused the snake to adapt to a variety of habitats such as open woods, oases, and edges of wetlands.
-Other habitats are areas near rivers and rocky outcrops.
-It also lives around human habitation, including construction sites.
-When it’s time to hibernate the snake prefers logs, stumps, crevices, caves, and the foundations of buildings that have a south or west exposure.
+Its wide geographic range means the snake to adapt to a variety of habitats such as open woods and edges of wetlands.

-Agkistrodon contortrix can be interpreted as a “fishhook toothed snake with twisted bands down its back.”
-Agkistrodon comes from the Greek ancistro, which means “hooked” and odon, which means “tooth.”
+Agkistrodon contortrix can be interpreted as a “fishhook-toothed snake with twisted bands down its back.”
+Agkistrodon comes from the Greek ankistro, which means “hooked” and odon, which means “tooth.”
 Contortrix comes from the Latin contortus, which can mean “twisted,” “complex” or “intricate” and refers to the beautiful hourglass patches on the snake’s back that help in its identification.
-There are four subspecies according to the Integrated Taxonomic Information System.
-They are:

-The four subspecies of A. contortrix cited by ITIS are similar in looks and size but differ in location.
-The southern copperhead, which is A. contortrix contortrix is found in eastern Texas and eastern Oklahoma and ranges north to Nebraska and east to Illinois, Ohio, Pennsylvania, New York, Connecticut, and Massachusetts.
-Despite its name of a southern copperhead, it’s actually not found in Georgia or Florida.
+- Southern copperhead (Agkistrodon contortrix contortrix) is found in eastern Texas and eastern Oklahoma and ranges north to Nebraska and east to Illinois, Ohio, Pennsylvania, New York, Connecticut, and Massachusetts.

 A. contortrix is a common snake in its range, and its conservation status is least concern.

-The venom of A. contortrix is a hemotoxin, which means it destroys red blood cells.
+Copperhead venom of both species is a hemotoxin, which means it destroys red blood cells.
 Yet copperheads are not the most dangerous of the pit vipers for at least two reasons.
 The first is they are not very aggressive, and the second reason is their venom is not very strong.
 Scientists believe it would take about 100 milligrams of venom to kill a person and few people have died after being bitten by A. contortrix.

 A. contortrix is also known for delivering dry bites as a warning.
 These bites have little or no venom.
 If venom is injected, the symptoms are excruciating pain, terrible nausea, swelling of the area, and tingling.
 Muscle and bone can be destroyed if the snake bit the person on their hand or foot.

 These snakes usually lie in wait for prey to come within striking distance.
 They bite and envenomate their prey quickly.
-If it’s small, they’ll simply hold it in the mouth, but if it’s large, they’ll wait for it to die, find it, then swallow it whole.
-Born stealthy predators, juveniles stalk their prey more often than adults.
+If it’s small, they’ll simply hold it in their mouth, but if it’s large, they’ll bite and release it, then follow it until it’s subdued.

 A. contortrix females breed every one to three years and can have as many as 21 babies at a time, though the average is about six.
 Gestation is 83 to 150 days.
 These snakes do not make nests.
 Indeed, the only snake in the world that makes a proper nest is the king cobra.
 Instead of a nest, the copperhead gives birth in a location called a parturition site or a rookery.

-After the mother snake gives birth, the babies stay with her for a few days then go off on their own.
+After the mother snake gives birth, the babies stay with her for a few days and then go off on their own.
 They are ready to breed themselves when they’re about 3.5 years old.
-A. contortrix has a long lifespan and can live as long as 29 years.
+Copperheads have a long lifespan and can live as long as 29 years.

 Copperhead FAQs (Frequently Asked Questions)